ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Clarified definition of "prescriptive" / "non-prescriptive" parameters.

 * In the reverse message flow, C can upload the access token to RS only in message_4.

+* Fixed mix-up between proof of possession and key confirmation.

 * New EAD items: